Fauci Did Bioweapon Research in Montana in 2018 with Bats and Coronavirus!

 DISCLAIMER: Views and opinions expressed on The Ben Armstrong Show are solely those of the host and do not necessarily represent those of The New American.
 TNA is not responsible for, and does not verify the accuracy of, any information presented.

-Video Sources: 1.
-Bannon’s War Room - Naomi Wolf Joins WarRoom To Give An Update On Dr. Fauci Corruption https://rumble.com/v3t3rvx-naomi-wolf-joins-warroom-to-give-an-update-on-dr.-fauci-corruption.html
+1. Bannon’s War Room - Naomi Wolf Joins WarRoom To Give An Update On Dr. Fauci Corruption

 For more great content, visit www.TheNewAmerican.com